Skip to Content

 If you have straight hair, a layer cut would be a good choice for you!
 The layered cut will give you more volume and bounce in your hair.
 The way the cut is done makes your hair look thicker than it is, which gives you the illusion of thick, voluminous hair.

-What Does Step Cut and Layer Cut Look Like?
+What Do Step Cut and Layer Cut Look Like?

-There are some main differences between what the step cut and layer cut to look like.
+There are some main differences between what a step cut and a layer cut look like

 Key Differences Between Step Cut and Layer Cut